Martin Bucksbaum: Personal life, death and legacy

 Bucksbaum married Melva Venezky.
 They had two sons, Gene and Glenn, and a daughter, Mary.
 They resided in Des Moines, Iowa.
-Bucksbaum served on the board of governors of Drake University as well as the national committee of the Whitney Museum of American Art.
+Bucksbaum was on the board of governors of Drake University as well as the national committee of the Whitney Museum of American Art.
 He was a member of the Marshalltown Masonic Lodge.

 Bucksbaum died of a heart attack on July 7, 1995, in Des Moines, Iowa, at 74.
 His funeral was held at Temple B'Nai Jeshurun, and he was buried in the Jewish Glendale Cemetery.

 Shortly after his death, Bucksbaum was succeeded as chairman and CEO of GPP by his brother Matthew Bucksbaum.